sol1/icingaweb2-module-global-dashboards/README.md

 # Global Dashboards Module for Icingaweb2
 This module is a template for managing custom global dashboards in Icingaweb2.
-Fork or create a copy of this repository, customise the dashboards for your own needs then deploy them to Icingaweb2 as you would any other module.
+Fork this repository, customise the dashboards for your own needs then deploy them to Icingaweb2 as you would any other module.

 ## Setup
 1. Fork'd the repository and have added your own dashboards